Paul Scheer

+Scheer is the author of a memoir, Joyful Recollections of Trauma, which was published by HarperCollins in May 2024, and became a New York Times Bestseller.

 Early life and education

 Scheer was born in Huntington, New York, to Gail Ann (Decarlo) and William Paul Scheer.
 Scheer attended Catholic schools during his childhood and graduated from St. Anthony's High School.
 Scheer began performing in high school with Chicago City Limits, a New York-based short-form improv group.
 He later attended New York University, where he majored in communication and education.
 Scheer often speaks about his early life on the How Did This Get Made? podcast.

 Career

 Live performances

 In 1995, Scheer became a member of New York City's longest-running Off-Broadway comedy show, Chicago City Limits.
 As a member of their touring company, Scheer extensively traveled throughout the United States and overseas.

-In 1998, while at NYU, Scheer started performing at the Upright Citizen's Brigade Theater in New York City.
-Scheer performed in multiple weekly shows, including Talk Show,The Real Real World and the house team Respecto Montalban.
+In 1998, while at NYU, Scheer started performing at the Upright Citizens Brigade Theater in New York City.
+Scheer performed in multiple weekly shows, including Talk Show, The Real Real World and the house team Respecto Montalban.
 The group included Rob Riggle, Rob Huebel, Jack McBrayer, and Dannah Feinglass.
 They performed long-form improvisation to sold-out crowds every Saturday night for over five years and starred in a political sketch comedy show called George Bush is a Motherfucker.

 In 2002, Scheer created and starred in Automatic Vaudeville at the Ars Nova theater, which The Hollywood Reporter called "one of the top five shows in the country".

-In 2006, Scheer moved to Los Angeles and was a regular performer at Upright Citizens Brigade Theatre in Los Angeles (UCBTLA) until it closed its doors in 2020 due to pandemic-related issues.
+In 2006, Scheer moved to Los Angeles and has been a regular performer at Upright Citizens Brigade Theatre in Los Angeles (UCBTLA).
 He performed an improvised show based on audience members' Facebook profiles called FACEBOOK.
 The show was named the "Best Improv Show" by Los Angeles magazine and has been profiled on Good Morning America.
 Cast members include McBrayer, Riggle, and Huebel.